Stochastic & Integral Geometry and Related Fields

 Nationals of many countries (e.g., EU, UK) may travel to Armenia for periods of up to 90 days without a visa.
 Others may obtain an electronic visa on the website of the corresponding authorities.
 Find out if you need a visa and how to obtain one on the website of the Ministry of Foreign Affairs of Armenia.

-Limited capacity is available at the University Guesthouse, primarily reserved for plenary speakers.
 Many hotels are within walking distance of the main venue.
-We recommend booking your rooms in advance, as Yerevan can still see high demand for accommodations in October.
-If you need assistance with accommodation, feel free to contact us in advance, and we will do our best to help.
+We recommend booking early, as Yerevan can still see high demand for accommodations in October.

 Yerevan is officially one of the safest cities in the world (see, e.g., here).
 Levels of street crime are negligible, and the city is bursting with life 24 hours.
 The city may lag behind some developed countries in terms of infrastructure for family travel (e.g., ramps, lifts), but the populace is very warm and welcoming towards families and children.